Angela Patton: Education

 Patton studied and completed her Business Administration degree at ECPI University.
 At Virginia Commonwealth University, she received her certification in Non-profit Management.

 Work

-Patton spent time working with other non-profit organizations surrounding the Richmond, VA area, such as the YMCA, the Children's Museum of Richmond, and the Richmond AIDS Ministry.
-Patton is also a licensed nurse and doula, who supported new mothers and those living with AIDS.
-Patton serves on the board of the East District Family Resource Center, which extended a helping hand to East End citizens by providing emergency assistance programs, education initiatives, and career development programs.
-All together, Patton has spent more than 20 years working in the non-profit sector.
+Patton, a licensed practical nurse and doula, worked for the YMCA, the Children's Museum of Richmond, and the Richmond AIDS Ministry.
+She also served on the board of Richmond's East District Family Resource Center, which provides emergency assistance programs, education initiatives, and career development programs to those in Richmond's East End.

 Camp Diva

-Camp Diva was founded in 2004 to honor and remember Diva Mstadi Smith-Roan, a five-year-old African-American girl who died in a firearm accident earlier that year.
-Patton worked with Clover Smith, Diva's mother, to create a summer camp that would allow Diva's spirit to live on.
-During this five-week retreat, African-American girls, ages 11–15, engage in camp activities such as cooking, sewing, dancing, and swimming.
-Through these activities, the campers are taught social skills that aim to equip and develop the characteristics of a true woman.
-Throughout the past years, Camp Diva has been able to offer specialized before and after school programs in which the young girls are introduced to the ideas of entrepreneurship, career opportunities, and practical life skills.
-In order for Camp Diva to stay affordable or free for these lower-income families, Camp Diva raises their financial support through hosting fundraisers and events.
+The Camp Diva Leadership Academy, which operates in the Richmond, Virginia metropolitan area, reaches African-American girls, aged 6–14, through before- and after-school programs and summer camps.
+Patton founded Camp Diva in Richmond, VA, in 2004 to honor and remember Diva Mstadi Smith-Roan, a five-year-old African-American girl who died in a firearm accident earlier that year.
+Patton worked with Clover Smith, Diva's mother, to create a summer camp in her daughter's memory.
+During this five-week retreat, African-American girls, ages 11–15, engaged in camp activities such as cooking, sewing, dancing, and swimming.
+Through these activities, campers are taught social skills and introduced to entrepreneurship, career opportunities, and practical life skills.
+Camp Diva raised financial support for the costs of running the camp through hosting fundraisers and events.